bytematebot/dioxuspress/templates/default/docs/index.md

 ---
 title: Introduction
-description: A documentation site built with DioxusPress
+description: A documentation site built with Dioxus Press
 order: 0
 ---

 # Introduction

 Welcome.
-This site is built with **DioxusPress**.
+This site is built with **Dioxus Press**.
 The folder you are editing *is* the site.
 Add a `.md` file and it becomes a route, a sidebar entry, and a search result.

 :::tip